 A note about compatibility

-BHunter has extreme difficulty running on basically every computer.
-The game only works as intended on Windows 98; with anything else, it crashes immediately, sends back an error about playing the CD audio track, or freezes shortly after you shoot a suspect (that last one may be oversensitive copy protection).
-Virtual machines can’t take advantage of hardware acceleration, so the graphics look much poorer under those.
+BHunter has extreme difficulty running on basically any computer.
+The game only works as intended on Windows 98; under any other system, it crashes immediately, sends back an error about playing the CD audio track, or freezes shortly after you shoot a suspect (that last one may be an oversensitive form of copy protection).
+Although it’s possible to run the game in a virtual machine, most Windows 98 virtual machines can’t take advantage of hardware acceleration, so the graphics look much poorer under those.

 An anonymous, uncredited person has modified the game to ignore the audio warnings and fix other compatibility problems.
 This version seems to run fine on Windows XP through Windows 10.
 For convenience, I’ve attached the new executable file here.
 This can replace BHUNTER.exe in an installed copy of the game.